Swish Beverages

-Swish Beverages (stylized as SWISH) is an American wine brand produced in California.
+Swish Beverages (stylized as SWISH) was an American wine brand produced in California.
 It was launched with the release of White Girl Rosé in 2015.

 History

 Founding

 Swish Beverages was formed by social media personality Josh Ostrovsky (aka "The Fat Jewish"), David Oliver Cohen, Tanner Cohen (the brothers behind the White Girl Problems book series), and Alexander Ferzan.
 In June 2015, they launched White Girl Rosé, a blend of Sauvignon Blanc and White Zinfandel.
-As of 2019, Swish products are available for sale in 27 U.S. states.

 Babe

-In June 12, 2016, Swish released Babe Rosé, a canned sparkling rosé.
+On June 12, 2016, Swish released Babe Rosé, a canned sparkling rosé.
 In 2018, Babe Grigio with Bubbles, and Babe Red with Bubbles were released.
-In April 2019, Babe named Emily Ratajkowski its Chief Taste Officer and launched a national ad campaign featuring her.
-Diplo is an investor in the brand.
+Diplo is a notable investor in the brand.

 Anheuser-Busch InBev acquisition

-In June 2019, it was announced that Anheuser-Busch InBev had acquired Swish Beverages (after first acquiring a minority stake in 2018), marking the brewer's largest wine investment to date.
+In June 2019, it was announced that Anheuser-Busch InBev had acquired Swish Beverages after first acquiring a minority stake in 2018, marking the brewer's largest wine investment to date.
+InBev discontinued the brand in 2023.